13 Ways For Proving You Can’t Perform Sedentary Jobs

 Keep reading below to find out more.

-What Is Sedentary Work?
+What Does the SSA Consider Sedentary Work?

 According to the SSA, sedentary work includes occupations that require at least two hours per day of standing or walking, but are primarily performed while seated.
 These jobs occasionally involve carrying small objects and require lifting no more than ten pounds.

 It’s important to note that sedentary work does not always involve sitting still all day.
-Sedentary workers are typically required to be able to lift, carry, walk, and stand objects weighing up to 10 pounds, according to SSA guidelines.
+Most workers are typically required to be able to lift, carry, walk, and stand objects weighing up to 10 pounds, according to SSA guidelines.

 You should remember this distinction as you proceed with the application for disability benefits.